xavierjohn/FunctionalDDD/README.md

  ## Documentation

  ### [Result](RailwayOrientedProgramming/src/Result/Result{TOk,TErr}.cs)
  Result object holds the result of an operation.
-It can be either `Ok` or `Failure`.
+It can be either `Ok` or `Error`.
  It is defined as

  ```csharp